-- Study away courses support and enhance Furman's liberal arts curriculum. - Many programs allow you to fulfill General Education Requirements (GER's) or earn major/minor credit. - Students participating in semester or year-long study away will be awarded four (4) CLP credits. - Check the study away website for current course offerings.
+- Study away courses support and enhance Furman's liberal arts curriculum. - Many programs allow you to fulfill General Education Requirements (GER's) or earn major/ minor credit. - Check the study away website for current course offerings. - Consult with the program director and academic advisor to ensure that the credits earned will help you progress academically.